jaredevans/openai-cli-convo/README.md

 # oai.py

-`oai.py` is a python script that provides a command-line interface (CLI) for interacting with *reasoning* GPTS via the OpenAI API.
+`oai.py` is a python script that provides a command-line interface (CLI) for interacting with *reasoning* GPTs via the OpenAI API.
 It functions as a REPL (Read-Eval-Print Loop), allowing for continuous conversation with an AI model.

 ## Features